William Wilberforce: Early life and education

 Wilberforce's staunchly Church of England mother and grandfather, alarmed at these nonconformist influences and at his leanings towards evangelicalism, brought the 12-year-old boy back to Hull in 1771.
 Wilberforce was heartbroken at being separated from his aunt and uncle.
-His family opposed a return to Hull Grammar School because the headmaster had become a Methodist, and Wilberforce therefore continued his education at nearby Pocklington School from 1771 to 1776.
+His family opposed a return to Hull Grammar School because the headmaster had become a Methodist, and Wilberforce continued his education at Pocklington School from 1771 to 1776.
 Influenced by Methodist scruples, he initially resisted Hull's lively social life, but, as his religious fervour diminished, he embraced theatre-going, attended balls, and played cards.

-In October 1776, at the age of 17, Wilberforce went up to St John's College, Cambridge.
-The deaths of his grandfather in 1774 and his uncle three years later had left him independently wealthy and as a result he had little inclination or need to apply himself to serious study.
+In October 1776, at the age of seventeen, Wilberforce went up to St John's College, Cambridge.
+The deaths of his grandfather and uncle, in 1774 and 1777 respectively, had left him independently wealthy and as a result he had little inclination or need to apply himself to serious study.
 Instead he immersed himself in the social round of student life and pursued a hedonistic lifestyle, enjoying cards, gambling and late-night drinking sessions – although he found the excesses of some of his fellow students distasteful.
 Witty, generous and an excellent conversationalist, Wilberforce was a popular figure.
 He made many friends, including the more studious future Prime Minister William Pitt.
 Despite his lifestyle and lack of interest in studying, he managed to pass his examinations and was awarded a Bachelor of Arts degree in 1781 and a Master of Arts degree in 1788.